serokell/blog-posts/TON Contest/article.md

 Ubuntu, or macOS on a MacBook.
 Everyone should be using Nix for all their building needs!

+### Programming for TON

+The code of smart-contracts existing in the TON Network is executed by a virtual machine called TON Virtual Machine (TVM).
+Unlike most virtual machines that try to be simple, this one provides some quite unconvential capabilities, such as native support for continuations and data references.

+They created three (!) new programming languages:

+* _Fift_ is a general-purpose stack-based programming language, somewhat similar to [Forth][wiki:forth].
+Its special power is the built-in support for interfacing with the TON Virtual Machine (TVM) that runs smart-contracts in the TON Network.
+* _Func_ is a smart-contract programming language that feels a lot like [C][wiki:c] and compiles to yet another language called Fift Assembler.
+* _Fift Assembler_ is a little different from “traditional” programming languages in that it doesn’t have a compiler.
+Instead, it is an [Embedded Domain-Specific Language (EDSL)][wiki:edsl], in other words, it is a Forth _library_ that allows one to write Forth programs that generate binary executable code for the TVM.

 ## Our competition entries